 - Document which departments manage each dataset

-After identifying data sources, organizations must determine how systems will communicate with each other.
+After identifying data sources, companies must determine how systems will communicate with each other.
 This often involves selecting an integration framework or centralized data platform.

 Action Items